 I wondered where I would go next and I soon found out.
 As cheap as Mexico is, boats unfortunately seldom are; and our old girl needed a few new parts to keep her afloat.
 So I donned my professional captains hat and headed for...

 The Southern Aegean and the surrounding coasts.
 Bodrum in Turkey to begin with.
 My new contacts Paul and Feza had a new Jeanneau 50 DS which was to cruise the area for the summer, and I was going to run her for them to the Greek Islands and along the southern Turkish Coast.

-A basic and easy to sail boat (especially with full roller furling on both sails, electric winches, air conditioning, and all sorts of other extras) and an inexperienced owner has defined the next few months.
-My role was to manage the yacht, skipper as required, and teach when the owners wished to be taught.
-I actually enjoy teaching sailing now, something I never thought I would, but if you can survive the training ideals working with flotilla holidays (see later blogs), you can probably do it anywhere.
+An easy to sail boat (especially with full roller furling on both sails, electric winches, air conditioning, and all sorts of other extras) and an inexperienced owner has defined the next few months.
+My role was to manage the yacht, skipper her, and teach when the owners wished to be taught.
+I actually enjoy teaching sailing now, something I never thought I would, but if you can survive the training ideals working with flotilla holidays (see later blog), you can probably do it anywhere.
 And it was good to be diving again too.
 Checking the seabed with SCUBA outside of Bodrum for a mooring, it was warm, easy, and there were even some fish.
-It had been a while since I had dived but it is all loaded into the mind ready to be used again on demand.
+It had been a while since I had dived but it was all loaded into the mind ready to be used again on demand.

 Living ashore while I prepared 'Blind Date' was easy too, and Feza's sister Ferda cooked the most delicious food.
 In fact, for all of the restaurants that they used, I still preferred what they cooked themselves.
 Traditional cooking in Turkey cooked by the locals is some of the best fare I have eaten...